remipichon/manifmaker/README.md

 Add a reference collection
 ===========================

-Add the schema to /both/collection/schema/schema-references.js
+Add the schema to /both/collection/schema/schema-references.js (to create Schema and Mongo Collection and generatares every needed routes)

-Add the newly created Mongo Collection to the AllCollections array in /both/collection/both-collection.js

-Add the specs to create routes in /client/routes/config/route-collection-references.js

 * PLURAL_REFERENCE_URL : url for the list (GET)
 * REFERENCE_URL: url to create (POST), update and delete